Intermountain Collegiate Athletic Conference

-The Intermountain Collegiate Athletic Conference (ICAC) was an junior college athletic conference composed of member schools located in the states of Colorado, Idaho, and Utah.
+The Intermountain Collegiate Athletic Conference (ICAC) was a junior college athletic conference composed of member schools located in the states of Colorado, Idaho, and Utah.
 The league was part of the National Junior College Athletic Association (NJCAA).
 Originally called the Intermountain Junior College Conference, the league began football competition in 1925.
-The conference was official renamed as the Intermountain Junior Collegiate Athletic Conference in 1941.
+The conference was officially renamed as the Intermountain Junior Collegiate Athletic Conference in 1941.

 History

 All historical members of the Intermountain Collegiate Athletic Conference.

 In 1936, the conference had six members: